thejake/play-sample/README.md

 Summary
 =======
-Sample webapp using the playframework
+Sample webapp using the playframework.